gavinbunney/terraform-provider-bitbucketserver/docs/resources/bitbucketserver_repository_webhook.md

 * `repository` - Required.
 Repository slug to enable hook for.
 * `name` - Required.
 Name of the webhook.
 * `webhook_url` - Required.
 The URL of the webhook.
+* `secret` - Optional.
+Secret used to authenticate the payload.
 * `events` - Required.
 A list of events to trigger the webhook url.
 * `active` - Optional.
 Enable or disable the webhook.
 Default: true